 You should not face threats, harassment, or bullying on the job based on your race, gender, age, or any other protected characteristic.

 If you or your loved one was subject to a hostile workplace environment because of bullying, please do not hesitate to reach out to an experienced Los Angeles employment lawyer for immediate legal guidance.

-Workplace Bullying California: The Laws Protecting Employees
+Workplace Bullying in California: The Laws Protecting Employees

-California employees are protected against workplace bullying under several state and federal labors laws.
-Among other statutes, you may be protected from workplace bullying under:
+California employees are protected against workplace bullying under several state and federal labor laws.

 - Title VII of the Civil Rights Act of 1964;